Helping you improve profitability, productivity and working lives through good diversity management.

 "I would like to say the course was inspirational and clearly and confidently spoken.
 I feel admiration for Elizabeth so thank you for sharing your thoughts and feelings and how you cope to the best of your ability with day to day life and living with autism."

-Both Dr Guest and Jen work with autistic people and people with neurodiversity and are keen to share their experiences and expertise to take the fear or stress out of managing autistic or neurodivergent employees.
+Both Dr Guest and Jen work with autistic people and people with neurodiversity.
+Our experiences and expertise help take the fear or stress out of managing autistic or neurodivergent employees.

-They want to teach you how to use the fascinating tool that they have developed to not only model Aspergers traits but model how any individual thinks and perceives the world.
+Our social enterprise is the only autism training & consultancy service that can teach employers about this fascinating tool we have developed to not only model Asperger traits, but model how any individual thinks and perceives the world.

 Having this tool will mean that you can better manage a variety of neurodivergent individuals, with a variety of traits, without needing further input from specialists.
-This will have a positive impact on your budget later down the line.
+This will ultimatley have a positive impact on your profit.

-Dr Guest runs her own business meaning that she understands your challenges and will only suggest positive changes to your employment practices which are reasonable to implement.
+As a business owner, Dr Guest understands your challenges and will suggest positive changes to your employment practices which are reasonable to implement.

-Aspiedent’s vision is to break down the barriers and build bridges between diverse people in organisations.
-Our innovative methods of helping people understand themselves and others around them are our key assets.
+Join us in our vision is to break down barriers and build bridges between diverse people in organisations.
+Our innovative methods of helping people understand themselves and others around them, so that they get on better at work and in life, are our key assets.

 Read more about our people.